10 Popular Cycling Destinations in New Zealand

 Cycling is an activity that is very common in New Zealand.
 If you like cycling and would love to visit New Zealand, here are some cycling destinations you should visit.

 Cycling is an activity that is very common in New Zealand.
-The local people have been cycling since immemorial time.
+The local people have been cycling since immemorial times.

-Bicycle Touring pioneers have explored this incredible country long time ago, while modern bikepackers nowadays flock from every corner of the globe to cycle in New Zealand.
+Bicycle Touring pioneers explored this incredible country a long time ago, while modern bikepackers nowadays flock from every corner of the globe to cycle in New Zealand.

 The country has interesting cycling sites that are great NZ travel destinations for foreign and local tourists.
 If you like cycling and would love to visit New Zealand, here are some cycling destinations you should visit.